Jenna Maroney: Fictional career

 Jenna was the star of The Girlie Show, a sketch comedy series that was created by her friend Liz Lemon.
 Jenna's star billing is reduced drastically when Jack Donaghy is hired as a new network vice president and brings in Tracy Jordan, a popular but unpredictable actor.
 Jack further decides that Tracy is a higher priority than Jenna, so he orders the show's title change to TGS with Tracy Jordan.
 This makes Jenna furious because she is no longer the star of the show, and believed that Liz gave in to Jack's demands.
 In addition she finds herself at the mercy of Tracy's antics, the writing staff's constant pranks, and Jack's constant avoidance of her (his reason is that she is not promotable for the show).
 But, despite all this, Liz assures Jenna that her future on the show is safe (Lemon forces Jack to sign a contract stating he will never fire Jenna in the pilot).

 When she is not working on TGS, Jenna stars in a series of low-budget films, including her first starring role, The Rural Juror, written by John Grisham's brother Kevin; Take My Hand, a romantic comedy that went through so many re-writes that it became a torture porn film, Jackie Jormp-Jomp, a biopic based on the life of Janis Joplin, in which Joplin's name and music could not be used for legal reasons; Trivial Pursuit: The Movie, a movie based on the board game, in which Jenna portrayed Arts & Leisure; and Nightstalkers, a werewolf film to be shot in Iceland that had production shut down when the producers realized that the movie had to be shot at night and Iceland only had one minute of darkness per day.
 Jenna also played Avery Jessup in Kidnapped By Danger, a made-for-TV movie about Jack's wife Avery (Elizabeth Banks), who was being held prisoner in North Korea.
 Jenna proudly announced at Jack and Avery's would-be vow renewal/divorcing ceremony, that Kidnapped By Danger is now available on Sega Genesis.
 Jenna was banned for life from the Golden Globe Awards after trying to bribe the Hollywood Foreign Press Association into giving her an award for the Lifetime TV movie Sister, Can You Spare a Breast?
-She also played a criminal profiler named Jill St. Ferrari in an original Lifetime miniseries, Hushed Raping.
+She also played a criminal profiler named Jill St. Ferrari in an original Lifetime miniseries, Hushed Rapings.